 After 2 days of walking, they crossed the border and reached Vinkovci in Croatia.
 From there, they took a train to Zagreb where they arrived at 9 pm.
 They walked around in the city until they found a little park where they changed their clothes.
 The next morning they went to the refugee camp in Zagreb with the goal to ask for asylum.
 Once there, one of the receptionists told them to wait for the police to come to take their fingerprints.
 She accompanied them to a small garden of the camp where they remained until the arrival of the police.

-After 15 minutes, some police officers arrived in a regular police car.
+The respondents reported that after 15 minutes, some officers arrived in a regular police car.
 Two officers drove them a couple of minutes to, what they first expected to be a police station.
-Once there, they realized that the building looked more like a sort of jail or detention place as there were many cells in the building.
+Once there, the respondents said that they realized that the building looked more like a sort of jail or detention place as there were many cells in the building.
 Inside the building, the police took their names, dates of birth, and pictures.
 They also asked for their passports which the couple had lost in their journey from Turkey to Greece, where Greece police had torn up their papers.
-While they were in the interrogation another officer searched their belongings and took away all their money.
+The respondents states that while they were in the interrogation another officer searched their belongings and took away all their money.
 After this procedure, they were not handed any documents.

 As she still had difficulties breathing inside of the cell, she asked permission to go to the bathroom a couple of times, as on the way to and inside the restrooms she could breathe more easily.
-Each time, on her way back to the cell, she asked to see a doctor.
+According to the respondents, each time on her way back to the cell, she asked to see a doctor.
 Each time she was told that a car would come that would bring her to a doctor and then later to the camp, where she could apply for asylum.

-At 10 pm a police van arrived with 3 officers.
-The couple was brought into the van and inside, they saw 3 Iranian men in the van.
+The respondents reported that after 10 pm a police van arrived with 3 officers.
+They were brought into the van and inside, they saw 3 men, who were from Iran according to the respondents.
 At this point, the couple was not sure what would happen to them.
 Reportedly, the car was driven in a very reckless way.
-The woman started to knock at the wall that separated the People on the Move in the back of the car from the officers, trying to tell them that she would need to throw up.
+The respondents said that they started to knock at the wall that separated the People on the Move in the back of the car from the officers, trying to tell them that the woman would need to throw up.
 As there was no reaction, she threw up inside of the van.

-After 3 hours the van reached the Bosnian border and where they saw officers in black uniforms, most likely to belong to the Croatian Intervention police.
+The respondent reported that after 3 hours the van reached the Bosnian border and where they saw officers in black uniforms, most likely to belong to the Croatian Intervention police.
 As they had not encountered this police before, they did not know about this police unit.
-But once all of the people were told to leave the car, all 3 of the Iranian men started to run towards the Bosnian border, out of fear of the police, they just started to run aswell.
+But once all of the people were told to leave the car, all 3 of the Iranian men started to run towards the Bosnian border, out of fear of the police, the couple just started to run aswell.
 Inside of Bosnia, they hitch-hiked and walked until they eventually reached the small town Velika Kladusa.